 Poor Windows 11 performance with AMD processors

-One of the most publicised Windows 11 problems has been with gaming PCs running AMD processors, with people complaining that they have seen as much as a 15% drop in gaming performance after installing the new operating system.
+Windows 11 is killing game performance for some PCs with AMD processors, with people complaining that they have seen as much as a 15% drop in gaming performance after installing the new operating system.

 This is obviously a big concern, especially as Microsoft was touting how good Windows 11 will be for gaming.
-The good news is that Microsoft and AMD have been working hard on a fix, which is now available.
+The good news is that there's a fix for AMD Windows 11 performance bugs available now – here's how to download it.

 AMD has also released a Chipset Driver package (opens in new tab) that fixes an issue where 8-core AMD processors and higher were seeing reduced performance due to incorrectly scheduled threads.

 If you have a modern AMD CPU and have found your PC's performance to have been impacted by installing Windows 11, then make sure you apply both these updates, which will hopefully fix the issue.